Prime Minister Boris Johnson addressed the nation on 16 March 2020 regarding the outbreak of Covid-19.

 Life as we knew it had completely changed from that moment, with the UK entering its first lockdown just a week later (23 March).

-NationalWorld looks at the timeline of how the Covid pandemic and lockdowns evolved over the past two years - and where we are with the pandemic now.
+NationalWorld looks at the timeline of how the Covid pandemic and lockdowns evolved over the past three years - and where we are with the pandemic now.

 Boris Johnson announces national lockdown

 On 23 March 2020 the Prime Minister announced the first lockdown, ordering people to “stay at home.”
 These measures legally came into force three days later on 26 March.

 On 30 April, Mr Johnson announced that we had passed the peak of the pandemic and on 10 May he made a conditional plan for lifting the lockdown, advising those who couldn’t work from home to return to offices.

 On 1 June, a phased re-opening of schools began followed by non-essential shops in England on 15 June.